Meterwhite/KeyPathExtension/README.md

 ![AkvcExtension icon](http://ico.58pic.com/iconset01/Simple-Social-Media-Icons/gif/154298.gif)

 ## 【Introduction】
-* AkvcExtension is an extension of KVC in the Foundation Framework,which extends the many functions of the KeyPath.
+* AkvcExtension is an extension of KVC in the Foundation Framework,which extends the many functions of the KeyPath.It can help you do more when you access deep path.

 ## 【Import】
 * Drag directory `AkvcExtension` into project or use `CocoaPods`.